Malachiparks1999/CISC450_Project2/README.md

 make all

-**Running Instructions** (Add sample tests in here on what to use)
+**Running Instructions**

 Two executables will be created in the main directory:
 	Server.exec: Takes in no args, runs the server side of the UDP connection Client.exec: Takes in no args, runs the client side of the UDP connection

 TWO TERMINALS MUST BE RUN AT THE SAME TIME:
+0. Ensure you have two seperate cmd terminals running
-	1) On the first terminal enter "./Server.exec"
+1. On the first terminal enter "./server.exec"
+2. User will be prompted with "Timeout:"
+	 - Enter a number between 1-10
+3. User will be prompted with "Packet Loss Ratio:",
+	 - Enter a number between 0-1 inclusive
+4. Swap to the second terminal not in use
-	2) On the second terminal enter "./Client.exec"
+5. On the second terminal enter "./client.exec"
-	3) On the client side user will be prompted "Enter a Filename"
+6. On the client side user will be prompted "Input File Name"
-		a) Enter "test.txt" as the file name
+	 - Enter "test.txt" as the file name without the paraenthesis
+7. On the client side user will be prompted "Ack Loss Ratio"
+	 - Enter a number between 0-1 inclusive
-	4) Program will run the create output.txt
+8. Program will run the create output.txt
-	5) Read output.txt and compare to test.txt located under dir Server
+	 - Read output.txt and compare to test.txt located under dir Server

+Note: Under extreme tests may get stuck on client side, if so try again until client statistics are printed